darchr/gem5art/docs/spec2017-tutorial.md

 ### Building gem5
 In this step, we download the source code and build gem5.
 In this tutorial, we use m5 writefile function to copy the file from the disk image to the host system.
-That function does not work out-of-the-box in the current version of gem5 (as of November 2019).
+That function does not work out-of-the-box in the current version of gem5 (as of December 2019).
 We need to cherry-pick two commits, one from googlesource, and one from darchr/gem5 on GitHub for that function to work.

 ```sh